 Learn the difference between a logo and a brand and why your freelance business needs both to cultivate brand ambassadors, evangelists, and fans.

-A while back, a fellow freelancer asked me for some brand strategy advice and we ended up getting into a friendly debate about the difference between a logo design and a brand.
+A while back, a fellow freelancer asked me for some branding advice and we ended up getting into a friendly debate about the difference between a logo design and a brand.

 This entrepreneur had a beautiful logo but from my perspective not much of a brand to support it.
 While the logo was used on his business cards, brochure, website, email newsletter, and print flyers, the message, colors, typefaces, design, and even the voice used in the materials were inconsistent.
 When I covered up the logo on his marketing materials, I couldn’t tell each of the pieces belonged to the same business.